Shop for snacks: Buy Oreos at Amazon.com

-Taste: This new flavor generated a lot of excitement, as the promise seemed to be that they would taste like a Hostess Cupcake.
+Taste test: This new flavor generated a lot of excitement, as the promise seemed to be that they would taste like a Hostess Cupcake.
 They used the usual chocolate Oreo cookies with standard markings, and the outwardly visible filling was a medium brown, dark but quite a bit lighter than the cookies.
 The center of the filling was promised to be white, with the admonition, "Twist & lick!" to access it.

 Before getting to the sandwiches themselves, a short digression regarding the package: In my last limited-edition Oreo review, Cinnamon Bun, I traced the unfortunate progression of downsizing limited-edition Oreo containers to the tiny 10.7-oz. size, but then I praised Mondelez for finally taking a step back in the right direction, with a return to 12.2-oz. for Cinnamon Bun.
 Strike that, reverse it!
 As excited as I was to see this flavor, I was very disappointed to see the size revert to 10.7 oz.